zwubbena/hb2-rdspd-funding/README.md

 >
 > **(b)** Notwithstanding Subsection (a), the agency shall **adjust the amount** of an allotment under that subsection for a school year to ensure the **total amount of allotments** provided under that subsection is **at least $35 million** for that school year.

-This methodology operationalizes the legislative mandate by translating statutory language into specific calculation steps, data requirements, and implementation procedures.
-Every business rule and technical step directly supports compliance with TEC §48.315.
+This methodology operationalizes the legislative mandate by translating statutory language into specific business rules, calculation steps, and SAS code.

 ## 🎯 Methodology

-This methodology employs a dual-level calculation for both statewide totals and totals disaggregated by fiscal agent.
-This approach produces a complete funding pipeline from appropriation to distribution.
+This methodology produces a complete funding pipeline from appropriation to distribution through a dual-level calculation for both statewide totals and totals disaggregated by fiscal agent.

 -----